brooyt/brooyt/README.md

-- 👋 Hi, I’m @brooyt
+- 👋 Sup, I’m @brooyt
-- 👀 I’m interested in ... you
+- 👀 I’m interested in learning, creating and improve my code
-- 🌱 I’m currently learning ... python, SQL and Javascript
+- 🌱 I’m currently learning python
-- 💞️ I’m looking to collaborate on ... a project with some friends :)
+- 💞️ I’m looking to collaborate on a project with friends :)
 - 📫 How to reach me ... dm me bro!

 <!---